-- generally recognized as a word (e.g., news) or a common abbreviation (e.g., aa for Academic Affairs).
+- generally recognized as a word or a common abbreviation,

-- reasonably unique to the services offered and not likely to represent services offered by any other NC State unit.
+- reasonably unique and not likely to represent any other services offered by the University,

-- unlikely to conflict with other current or future Third-level URL requests for websites, services, programs or systems.
+- unlikely to conflict with other current or future third-level domain requests,

-- unlikely to be confused with another university unit; e.g., ed.ncsu.edu might be confused with the College of Education.
+- unlikely to be confused with another university unit or third-level domain,

-- free from existing or potential copyright or trademark infringements.
+- free from existing or potential copyright or trademark infringements, and

 - aligned with the university’s current or anticipated strategic initiatives or objectives.